kasemir/org.csstudio.display.builder/Readme.md

 On change, it can prepare the UI update, which is then scheduled via `ToolkitRepresentation.scheduleUpdate()` to occur on the UI thread in a throttled manner.

 Major TODOs:
- * A ton of widgets and their representation.
+ * Mode widgets and their representation.

 ####  Runtime